Ivan Bobersky: Life

-Born into a Greek Catholic priest's family in a village in the Galicia region, Bobersky graduated from the University of Lviv in 1895 and later pursued further studies at Graz University.
+Born into a Greek Catholic priest's family in Dobrohostiv village in the Galicia region, Bobersky graduated from the University of Lviv in 1895 and later pursued further studies at Graz University.
 In 1901, he became a lecturer at the Lviv Academic Gymnasium.
 He contributed significantly to the creation of Plast, the largest scouting organization in Ukraine, and was the one who coined its name.
 From 1906 to 1914, he served as chairman of the Sokil-Batko Society.

 During World War I, Bobersky acted as the treasurer of the Ukrainian Sich Riflemen (1914–1918) and later headed the military press department of the State Secretariat of the West Ukrainian People's Republic (ZUNR).
 In 1920, he was appointed the plenipotentiary representative of the ZUNR government in the United States and Canada.

 Bobersky was the first to introduce Ukrainian sports terminology, which was widely adopted in Western Ukraine and remained in use until 1939.
 From 1932, he resided in Tržič, Yugoslavia, where he lived until his death in 1947.